“If hell is where both the body and soul are destroyed,” are you saying there is no “punishment” for the unsaved?

 (Edward W. Fudge, The Fire That Consumes.
 A Biblical and Historical Study of the Final Punishment, Houston, 1982, p.
 199)

-The unsaved will be destroyed forever.
+The unsaved will be destroyed forever; body and soul destroyed in hell.
 Paul clearly states that the unsaved will “be punished with everlasting destruction” (2 Thessalonians 1:9).
 Notice he does not say “everlasting preservation.”
 No hope of resurrection, no hope of life anymore.
 Just as a judicial court merits out the death penalty with the underlying basis of it being “missing out” on the rest of your life, so too will the sinners punishment be “missing out” on the rest of your eternity.

 This is why Jesus (Yeshua) and the apostles and the Psalmist can all state:

 James 4:12–“There is one lawgiver, who is able to save and to destroy…”